We hear this question frequently from new Hydrow users, especially those who are also new to rowing as a sport!

 How do I lower my split?

 Congratulations!
 You have arrived at the largest and most challenging question which sits at the center of rowing as a sport!
-How do we optimize our rowing to gain maximum power from every stroke?
+How do we optimize our rowing to gain maximum power (and meters!) from every stroke?
 We've provided a few basic and concrete suggestions below to help you get started:

 - Focus on good rowing form and improving your fundamentals.
 Developing good, consistent habits is key when getting started.
 Make sure to either complete or revisit the “Getting Started/ Learn to Row” video content by scrolling to the bottom of your home screen.

 - Adjust Hydrow’s foot stretchers up or down to put your feet in a position of power for maximum leverage.
 The straps should cross over the ball of your foot.
-At the catch, shins should be perpendicular to the floor with knees stacked over the ankles.
+At the catch, your shins should be perpendicular to the floor with your knees stacked over the ankles.
 It is fine if your heels are up or down, this just reflects individual flexibility!

 - Legs, legs, legs!
 Focusing on really using your lower body during the drive is the first thing to work on.
 Leg strength comprises about 60% of the power in the rowing stroke.